- Types of QuickBooks Solutions

 SyncPay is a more robust automatic sync tool and is compatible with desktop versions of QuickBooks.
 The tool allows you to initiate payment for invoices from within QuickBooks.
 When properly configured, SyncPay will open within your QuickBooks account as a separate window, allowing you to enter card information by keying in details or utilizing an attached card reader.

-The screenshot above, from an NMI QuickBooks video, shows the SyncPay window overlaid on a QuickBooks account.
+The SyncPay window will be overlaid on a QuickBooks account.
 The form offers fields for card details, amount, billing address, the option to save the info to a secure card vault, and more.

-You’ll also notice that in the bottom left hand corner, blue text reads, “Card reader detected.
+If you utilize a card reader, text on the window will also read, “Card reader detected.
 Swipe card at any time.”
 This space lets you know if your attached card reader and the program are communicating so that you can swipe cards.

 Once you complete the gateway payment, your records in QuickBooks automatically update to reflect the transaction.